 After draining from the VTE system, the purified and concentrated sodium chloride brine from the 2010 pilot testing was later sun dried and sent to a second analytical lab.
 X-ray diffraction analysis showed the material to be 99.3% halite (crystallized sodium chloride), 0.4% sylvite (crystallized potassium chloride), and 0.3% quartz crystals.
-Mass spectrometry analysis of the same salt sample showed it to be 99.2% sodium and chloride.
+The X-ray diffraction lab results are in Appendix D1 while Appendix D2 has mass spectrometry analysis of the same sample showing it to be 99.2% sodium and chloride.